MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/with-office-365.md

 ### Network and bandwidth

-If necessary, you may need to apply custom network or bandwidth policies or Meeting policies to this account.
+You may need to apply custom network or bandwidth policies or Meeting policies to this account.
 For more information on network and bandwidth policies, see [Meeting policy settings for audio & video](/microsoftteams/meeting-policies-audio-and-video).

-For Teams Rooms, we recommend you set the meeting policy bandwidth to 10MBps.
-We recommend that for collaboration purposes, keep the PowerPoint Live, Whiteboard, and Shared notes settings to on.
+For Teams Rooms, we recommend you set the meeting policy bandwidth to 10 MBps.
+For collaboration purposes, turn on PowerPoint Live, Whiteboard, and Shared notes settings.
 You may want to change the “Participants & guests” settings to be unique for meeting rooms.
 For example, review the lobby settings such as which attendees to automatically admit to meetings.
 For more information on Teams meeting policies, see [Manage meeting policies in Microsoft Teams](/microsoftteams/meeting-policies-overview).

-If you need to enable the resource account for Microsoft Teams Phone System, see [Assign, change, or remove a phone number for a user](/microsoftteams/assign-change-or-remove-a-phone-number-for-a-user).

 ### Enable calling

-Teams supports the ability to make and receive phone calls to the Public Switched Telephone Network (PSTN).
+Teams supports calling on the Public Switched Telephone Network (PSTN).
 There are no unique requirements to enable calling with resource accounts.
 You enable the resource account for calling in the same way you enable a regular user.

-For information, see [Microsoft Teams Phone](https://www.microsoft.com/microsoft-teams/microsoft-teams-phone) page.
+For more information, see [Microsoft Teams Phone](https://www.microsoft.com/microsoft-teams/microsoft-teams-phone) page.

+> [!NOTE]
+> We recommend turning off voice mail for shared devices by assigning a calling policy to the device resource accounts.
+See [Calling and call-forwarding in Teams](../teams-calling-policy.md) for more information.

-## Related topics
+## Related articles

 [Configure accounts for Microsoft Teams Rooms](rooms-configure-accounts.md)